 - Verify that the advisor will review and approve all reports submitted by the student to NIJ.

 - How many awards does NIJ plan on funding?

 - The number of Graduate Research Fellowship awards depends upon the availability of funds and the number of high-quality applications.
-See recent Graduate Research Fellowship recipients from 2009, 2008, and 2007.
+See past Graduate Research Fellowship recipients.